noah-schechter/docs/pages/docs/incidents.md

     *An incident's attributes pane.*

-- **Metadata—** Metadata is data related to the investigative workflow, including an incident’s status, sensitivity, tags, and restrictions.
+- **Metadata—** Metadata is data related to the investigative workflow, including an incident’s status, assignees, sensitivity, tags, and restrictions.
 Learn more about metadata [here](/docs/metadata).
     ![An incident's metadata pane](/images/metadata.png)

     *An incident's metadata pane.*